lighthouse-web3/external-docs/Meson-enhance-lighthouse-storage.md

 ### **Introduction**

 In an era defined by digital data, a reliable and enduring file storage solution is of paramount importance. **Lighthouse** emerges as a front-runner in this domain, offering a storage model designed for the long haul.
+It uses the miner network and storage capacity of the filecoin network and IPFS content-addressing system.
-Lighthouse's reliance on IPFS ensures widespread file replications across a myriad of Filecoin miners, effectively bolstering data reliability and simplifying the nuances of sustainable, long-term storage.
+Lighthouse's reliance on IPFS ensures widespread file replications across a myriad of Filecoin miners, effectively bolstering data reliability and simplifying the nuances of sustainable, long-term and perpetual storage.

 However, every technology can benefit from a performance enhancement.
 Enter **Meson**, a cache layer that adds an extra boost to your content delivery from Lighthouse.
 In this tutorial, we'll walk you through integrating Meson with Lighthouse to optimize your content delivery.

 ### **1. Understanding Lighthouse**